au1206/au1206.github.io/_posts/2021-06-06-Fine_Tune_BERT_for_Text_Classification_with_TensorFlow.md

 ## Lets BERT: Get the Pre-trained BERT Model from TensorFlow Hub

-We will be using the uncased BERT present in the tfhub, in order the prepare the text to be given to the BERT layer.
-We need to first tokenize the words, the tokenizer here is present as an model asset and will do uncasing for us as well
+We will be using the uncased BERT present in the tfhub.
+In order to prepare the text to be given to the BERT layer, we need to first tokenize our words.
+The tokenizer here is present as a model asset and will do uncasing for us as well

 ```python